smallcloudai/refact/README.md

 products and [VS Code IDE](https://marketplace.visualstudio.com/items?itemName=smallcloud.codify).

 ## Known limitations
-- for best results on smaller GPUs we recommend using CONTRASTcode models as the starcoder models can be quite slow
+- for best results on smaller GPUs we recommend using CONTRASTcode models as the StarCoder models can be quite slow
-- starcoder ai toolbox and chat in JetBrains will be available later (May 12-14)
+- StarCoder AI Toolbox and Chat in JetBrains will be available later (May 12-14)

 ## Demo